 What are we doing to improve children’s oral health?

 Nepean Community & Neighbourhood Services (NCNS) Early Childhood team has two Aboriginal Supported Playgroups and over the past few years, we have worked together with The School Dentist to provide free oral health checks to Aboriginal children in the culturally safe space that is our Koolyangarra Aboriginal Family Centre.
 The School Dentist is an amazing mobile dental service that brings clinicians to children and provides free oral health check-ups in familiar school settings.

 Last year, NCNS held an Aboriginal Early Childhood Developmental Outreach Day where the School Dentist provided free oral health checks to 29 Aboriginal children.
 It was evident from the huge demand and interest on the day, that there is a need for culturally safe, easy to access dental care for Aboriginal children in our local area.
-As a result of this, NCNS will be working in partnership with The School Dentist once again to provide an Outreach Dental Clinic for Aboriginal Children aged 2-17 years on Thursday 18th April from 9am -3pm and later dates in 2019.
+As a result of this, NCNS will be working in partnership with The School Dentist once again to provide an Outreach Dental Clinic for Aboriginal Children aged 2-17 years on Thursday 18th April from 9am -3pm and Thursday 11th July 2019.

 We want to help make your children’s oral health a priority!
 If you have Aboriginal Children between 2-17 years of age, we invite you to book into our Outreach Dental Clinic.
 To book in, is easy!
 Fill out a form and return it to NCNS 2 weeks prior to the Outreach day.
 To get your form, contact Carolyn, NCNS Team Leader – Early Childhood, on 02 4729 0442 or 0438 690 777.
 Bookings are essential – get your form today, we don’t want you to miss out!